philippe44/SpotConnect/README.md

 SpotConnect can run on any machine that has access to your local network (Windows, MacOS x86 and arm64, Linux x86, x86_64, arm, aarch64, sparc, mips, powerpc, Solaris and FreeBSD).
 It does not need to be on your main computer.
 (For example, a Raspberry Pi works well).
 It will detect UPnP/Sonos or AirPlay players, create as many virtual Spotify Connect devices as needed, and act as a bridge/proxy between Spotify controller (iPhone, iPad, PC, Mac ...) and the real UPnP/Sonos or AirPlay players.

-For UPnP, the audio, after being decoded from vorbis, can be sent in plain, or re-encoded using mp3 or flac.
+For UPnP, the audio, after being decoded from vorbis, can be sent in plain, or re-encoded using mp3, aac, vorbis, opus or flac.
 The tracks can be sent one-by one and use the capability of UPnP players to do gapless playback by sending the next track ahead of the current one, but not all players support that or might simply be faulty.
 There is also a 'flow' mode where all tracks are sent in a continuous stream, similar to a webradio.
 Note that this mode can be brittle with regard to track position.
 In 'flow' mode, metadata are likely not to be sent, unlesss player supports 'icy' protocol.

 For AirPlay, the audio can be re-encoded using ALAC or left as raw PCM.
 Note that bridging also works with AppleTV, but you need to create a pairing key.
 This is done by launching the application with the `-l` option and following instructions.
 A config file with the required `<raop_credentials>` tag is automatically written to the directory from which the application was launched and will be required for further use.
 For software-based AirPlay emulators like most cheap knock-off, encryption is required (see below)